-These have been important matters for many for a long time; astrologers too, reflecting their cultures over the centuries, have pondered these issues.
 These are some of the questions we’ll work with in this course.
 We begin in ancient India and travel through the ideas of both East and West to see their enormous impact on astrology from the theosophical movement to evolutionary astrology today.

 Encounters with the East: The many faces of reincarnation